juj/fbcp-ili9341/README.md

 - `-DST7735S=ON`: If you have a ST7735S display, use this.
 - `-DILI9486=ON`: If you have a ILI9486 display, pass this directive.
 - `-DILI9486L=ON`: If you have a ILI9486L display, pass this directive.
 Note that ILI9486 and ILI9486L are quite different, mutually incompatible controller chips, so be careful here identifying which one you have. (or just try both, should not break if you misidentified)
+- `-DMPI3501=ON`: If specified, targets a display with MPI3501 display controller.

 And additionally, pass the following to customize the GPIO pin assignments you used: